• Menu

 What to ask your barber

-Ask for an overall layered haircut, that you can presumably wear swept backwards to free your forehead and sight.
+Ask for an overall layered haircut, that you can presumably wear swept backward to free your forehead and sight.

-Some people prefer clear defined lines and so barbers came up with the deep side part, a part that was widened using razor blades.
+Some people prefer clearly defined lines and so barbers came up with the deep side part, a part that was widened using razor blades.
 It is also named a Hard Part.

 Source